TheFutaBandit/hypothesis-code-interview/README.md

 A Node.js/Express backend that integrates with Bolna AI to make phone calls and automatically save transcripts to a PostgreSQL database.

+Please run "bun test-transcript-fix.mjs" to get the output of the flow, the output has been pasted below"

 ## What It Does

 1. **Makes phone calls** via Bolna AI API